tezansahu/HelpingHand/README.md

 ### Our Solution: HelpingHand

-HelpingHand is an interface that brifges the gap and brings together these people as it suggests, lends a hand, to fight this pandemic.
+HelpingHand is an interface that bridges the gap and brings together these people as it suggests, lends a hand, to fight this pandemic.

 ![github-small](/client/images/launchpage.png)